trim21/icu-py/README.md

      ```

-## Building PyICU as well as OpenSSL, Python 3 and ICU from sources
+## Building PyICU, Python 3 and ICU from sources

 The instructions at [note_855](https://gitlab.pyicu.org/main/pyicu/-/issues/153#note_855) contain the complete steps for building everything from sources into
 a self-contained directory, without modifying any system directories.
 They were